BonoboPLC/bonoboplc_wiki/solutions/school-lottery.md

 | <i class="fas fa-minus"></i> Less Direct Debit Fee| £0.038 | 2%                  |
 |  **Estimated Gross Profit:**              | **£1.25**  | **60.5%**                |

+# How to pay Bonobo for using the service

+You will need to pre-purchase credits, at 5 pence each, prior to starting your lottery.
+Credits will remain on your account until used.

+Each time a ticket is sold, your account will be debited, one credit.

+If you are running low on credits, you will receive email notifications to top up your account.

+You can pre-purchase credits during your sign up process.

 # Sell Subscriptions Online